CBD Flowers: Effects, Uses & Differences from CBD Oil

 -

-Sleep improvement: Through its calming effect on the nervous system, CBD can positively influence difficulties falling asleep and waking up at night.
+Sleep improvement: Through its calming effect on the nervous system, CBD can positively influence falling asleep and waking up at night.

 |

-Onset of effect |
+Onset of action |

 Bioavailability |